RayPT808/activitytracker/README.md

 She always gave a different perspective on the issues, and with her experience and eye for detail, I was guided in the right direction to make this project happen.

-### Lessons & Final Thoughts

-This project taught me:

-Full-stack coordination between frontend and backend

-How tricky real-world deployments can get

-Managing form data and authentication securely

-Leveraging DRF with JWT for APIs

-React component reuse and prop management

-There is huge potential in full-stack applications, regardless of what it is for.